scie1006-workshop/2024/workshop3.md

 In this part, we will use the `pygame` library to create the GUI.

-1. Let's import the library and initialize it at the top of the program.
+1. Let's import the library and initialize it at the top of the program, *after* the `import datetime` statement.
    ```python
    import pygame